Fisher Ames: Later years

 In the late 18th century, Massachusetts was a solidly Federalist state.
 Dedham, however, was divided between Federalists and Republicans.

 Ames returned home to Dedham in 1797.
 (Note: His estate was later owned by John Gardner and his "aristocratic" family who did not socialize much with others in town.)
 Upon returning, he was alarmed by the growing number of Republicans in town, led by his brother Nathaniel, who lived next door.
 In 1798, he hosted a Fourth of July party for 60 residents that was complete with patriotic songs and speeches.
 The attendees wrote a complimentary letter to President John Adams, pledging their support should the new nation go to war with France.
 Referring to the XYZ Affair, they wanted France to know that "we bear no foreign yoke--we will pay no tribute."

 Nathaniel Ames wrote in his diary that his brother had convinced "a few deluded people" into signing the letter by "squeezing teazing greazing" them with food and drink.
 Despite his brother the Congressman's efforts, Nathaniel believed that "the Great Mass of People" in the town were with the Republicans.
 For his part, Fisher wrote to Secretary of State Timothy Pickering after the party that "the progress of right opinions" was winning out in Dedham over "perhaps the most malevolent spirit that exists," the Republican Party.
 Members of the Federalist elite continued to visit him at his Dedham home, including Alexander Hamilton on June 24, 1800.

 Ames supported calling Joshua Bates as minister of the First Church and Parish in Dedham, but later left that church and became an Episcopalian.

 While attending a Town Meeting in Dedham, he rose to speak and delivered one of his "oratorical gems."
 A laborer rose to speak after him and said "Mr. Moderator, my brother Ames' eloquence reminds me of nothing but the shining of a firefly, which gives just enough light to show its own insignificance."
 He then immediately sat down.

 In 1805, Ames was chosen president of Harvard University.
 He declined to serve because of failing health.
 Ames died on July 4, 1808.
-Nathaniel had arragned for a funeral in Dedham and had sent details to a printer to be published.
+Nathaniel had arranged for a funeral in Dedham and had sent details to a printer to be published.
 George Cabot sent an employee to speak to Ames' widow about hosting the funeral in his home.
 The widow agreed.
 Nathaniel believed Cabot's intentions were to embarrass the Town of Dedham for its Republican political views and did not attend.
 Ames was interred in the Old Village Cemetery.